A. M. Secrest

-Andrew McDowd "Mac" Secrest Jr. (September 15, 1923 – April 17, 2010), known professionally as A. M. Secrest, was an award-winning American newspaper publisher, editor, and civil rights advocate.
+Andrew McDowd "Mac" Secrest Jr. (September 15, 1923 – April 17, 2010), known professionally as A. M. Secrest, was an American newspaper publisher, editor, and civil rights advocate.
 He served as a federal mediator for the Community Relations Service under President Lyndon B. Johnson.

 Early life and education

-Secrest was born on September 15, 1923 in Monroe, North Carolina.
+Secrest was born on September 15, 1923, in Monroe, North Carolina.
 He attended Duke University, where he earned a B.A. in 1944, a Master's degree in 1970, and a PhD in 1972.

 Journalism

 After serving as an officer aboard the USS Hammann (DE-131) during World War II, Secrest worked for several newspapers including The Laurinburg Exchange and The Charlotte News.
 In 1953, he became the owner and publisher of The Cheraw Chronicle, a weekly paper in northeastern South Carolina.
 His editorials opposing segregation and advocating for civil rights drew criticism and harassment, but also support.
 During his tenure, the paper sustained its circulation and advertising revenue, and Secrest garnered local and national accolades for his journalism.